debymf/generating_android_howto/README.md

 ## Dataset files

 The generated AndroidHowTo dataset is available in the ```androidhowto_dataset``` folder.
+The downloaded files before generation are available in ```prep```.
 If you want to generate the dataset yourself, follow the steps below.

 ## Running the code to generate AndroidHowTo dataset: